DaniellaFreese/DaniellaFreese.github.io/content/page/about.md

 Today, I recently change positions as a Partner Developer for Kong Inc., which is a multi-faceted position involving coding, general technical competency, communication, and even marketing.

 Where am I today with personal education?
-Well outside of technical studies which is a constantly evolving field, I study economics, finance, whatever it takes to be a more business minded individual.
+Well, it's backwards into AI and ML, front-end development, testing out new CNCF projects, and more cloud related technologies (wasm, proxy-wasm).

 So welcome to my blog, and I hope you enjoy the content.